lando/lando/docs/tutorials/setup-additional-tooling.md

 Build Step Service: Adding `lando phpunit` Command
 --------------------------------------------------

-The Git command was already installed on the appserver so we just had to add the lando route to it and it works!
-Here we will install `phpunit` that is not installed on the appserver and add a lando route to it so we can use it with `lando phpunit`.
+The Git command was already installed on the appserver, so we just had to add the lando route to it and it works!
+Here we will install `phpunit` that is not installed on the appserver and add a lando route to it so we can use it via the a convenient `lando phpunit` command.

 Open the `.lando.yml` file for your app.
 Add a `composer` section to your `appserver` to get `phpunit` like so: